 Submission material: Writers will be asked to submit a short biography and artistic statement from all team members.
 Writers are encouraged to submit up to three selections, either from a single work, or separate works, for a total of a maximum of 20 minutes of material.
 All submissions will be electronic: script/score submissions will be accepted in PDF format; demo/sound files will be accepted in MP3 format; and we will also accept links to YouTube or Vimeo video files.
 The NMI staff will review all submissions and select the winning entries to move forward.

-Although welcome to come to Los Angeles to participate in either or both phases, writers will be able to participate in all rehearsals and presentations via video-conferencing from anywhere in the world.
+Although teams are welcome to come to Los Angeles to participate, writers will be able to participate in all rehearsals and presentations via video-conferencing from anywhere in the world.

 Here are some sample videos of the kind of feedback we provide at NMI.